OpenScienceLabs/osl-translations/README.md

 - Extraction of the content (240$)
 - Translation process ($1500)
 - Review and quality control ($230)
-- Deployment of the translation to the website ($230)
+- Deployment of the translations to the websites ($230)